caxylive/Net_Projects/notes/017 - TCP-IP Transport Layer.md

 * **Data:**
     * Higher layer protocol data encapsulated within the TCP header.

+---

+### Examples;

+1. URG (Urgent pointer field significant)
+Example: If an application sends urgent data that needs immediate attention (like an interrupt signal), the URG flag is set.
+The urgent pointer in the TCP header indicates the end of the urgent data, so the receiving TCP knows to prioritize processing this data first.

+2. ACK (Acknowledgment field significant)
+Example: When a host receives data and wants to acknowledge the receipt, it sets the ACK flag.
+For example, when Host A sends data to Host B, Host B will send an acknowledgment (ACK) back to Host A indicating the successful receipt of the data.

+3. PSH (Push Function)
+Example: If data needs to be sent immediately rather than waiting to fill the TCP buffer, the PSH flag is set.
+For instance, in an interactive application like a chat program, when a user sends a message, the PSH flag can be set to ensure the data is delivered immediately.

+4. RST (Reset the connection)
+Example: If a connection needs to be terminated abruptly (e.g., due to an error or unexpected condition), the RST flag is set.
+If Host A sends data to Host B, but Host B doesn’t recognize the connection (e.g., because it was already closed), Host B will send a TCP segment with the RST flag set to reset the connection.

+5. SYN (Synchronize sequence numbers)
+Example: The SYN flag is used during the initial handshake process to establish a connection.
+When Host A wants to start a connection with Host B, it sends a TCP segment with the SYN flag set.
+Host B responds with a segment that also has the SYN flag set, and an acknowledgment (ACK).

+6. FIN (No more data from the sender)
+Example: When a host has finished sending data and wants to close the connection, it sets the FIN flag.
+For example, after Host A has sent all its data to Host B, it sends a segment with the FIN flag set to indicate no more data will be sent, initiating the connection termination process.

+These flags play crucial roles in managing and controlling TCP connections to ensure reliable and ordered data transmission.
+If you have any more questions or need further clarification, feel free to ask!

+---

 ## 11. OSI Model Layer Mapping

 * **Layer 2 (Data Link):** Uses type numbers to differentiate multiple layer 3 protocols.